MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/errorinfo/errorinfo-addnavigationaction-string-string-method.md

 ## Remarks

 The semantics of this method is the same as the version without a Description parameter.
-See [ErrorInfo.AddNavigationAction([Text])](./errorinfo-addnavigationaction-string-method.md) for more information.
+For more information, see [ErrorInfo.AddNavigationAction([Text])](./errorinfo-addnavigationaction-string-method.md).

 ## See Also